Interventional radiologists diagnose and treat disease. They treat a wide range of

 organs in your body.

-Catheters insertions.
-The doctor puts a catheter into a large vein to give chemotherapy medicines, nutrition,
+Catheter insertions.
+The doctor puts a tube (catheter) into a large vein to give chemotherapy medicines,

-or hemodialysis.
-He or she may also put in a catheter before a bone-marrow transplant.
+nutrition, or hemodialysis.
+They may also put in a catheter before a bone-marrow transplant.

 Cancer treatment.
 The doctor gives the cancer medicine directly to the tumor site.